unist-analytics/monitoring/README.md

 Type "R CMD BATCH + directory where you want to store your rout file + name_of_your.R file and press ENTER.

 For instance: R CMD BATCH "E:/opencode/output/CBR_code.R"

+So, you should get your rout file and plot outputs, as you already set as path with R CMB BATCH process.

+***One more way to obtain your output files as Rplots, is in directory folder, from where you imported your R script and all data files.

 ***But be sure that directory where you want to store your file in command propmt is same with directory in R script, otherwise you will get an error.***